 These come in handy for extra buffs down the line.
 However, roll a one, and, success or failure, you’ll have a complication to deal with.
 This can be as mundane as a weapon jam, or as serious as rolling on the notoriously dangerous Perils of the Warp table.

-Complications and criticals add an extra narrative dimension to the drama in Wrath and Glory, as well as its sister game Age of Sigmar: Soulbound, which uses the same dice system.
+Complications and criticals add an extra narrative dimension to the drama in Wrath and Glory, as well as its sister game Age of Sigmar: Soulbound, which uses a similar dice system (with a few tweaks to honor the Age of Sigmar high fantasy setting, and the weird and wonderful Age of Sigmar armies cavorting around in it.

 Powered By The Apocalypse